SatyajeetShinde/Fixing-Btsfy/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+### Please refer to the [Contributing Manual](contributing.md) for more information.

+- All contributions should be made to this branch

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)